emqx/emqx-docs/en_US/advanced/plugins.md

  **Start and stop plugin on command line**

-When the EMQ X is running, plugins can be checked, loaded/unloaded by [CLI - Load/Unload Plugin](cli.md#load_plugin):
+When the EMQX is running, plugins can be checked, loaded/unloaded by [CLI - Load/Unload Plugin](cli.md#load_plugin):

  **Start and stop plugin on Dashboard**